shreyasgupta/shreyasgupta.github.io/_pages/about.md

 ---
 permalink: /
-title: "Shreyas Gupta | Bio"
+title: "Shreyas Gupta | Postdoctoral Researcher in Cryptography"
 author_profile: true
 redirect_from:
   - /about/